 The utility's service area is located along the north side of State Road 44, between Interstate 75 and Leesburg.
 The service area began as a modular home community, offering a contiguous golf course lifestyle.
 Today, the residential construction consists of wood framed homes specific to each lot.
-Pennbrooke is a retirement community with 1,276 home sites planned; two neighborhood sectors are entirely undeveloped at present, and without any water or wastewater installations.
-At present, 1,005 home sites have service available from the water distribution mains and wastewater collection mains that are currently installed.
-There are two general service customers: the office-clubhouse estimated at three ERCs, and a restaurant estimated at five ERCs.
+Pennbrooke is a retirement community with 1,276 home sites planned.
+Two neighborhood sectors are entirely undeveloped at present, and have no water or wastewater installations.
+Currently, 1,005 home sites have service available from the water distribution mains and wastewater collection mains that are currently installed.
+There are two general service customers: an office/clubhouse, estimated at three ERCs, and a restaurant, estimated at five ERCs.
 The current network of mains has a potential customer base estimated to be 1,023 ERCs, which includes 10 ERCs for irrigation meters.
-During the historic test year, there was an average demand of 648 ERCs; demand anticipated at the end of projected test year, September 30, 2001, is 797 ERCs for water service and 787 ERCs for wastewater service.
-Both include the office-clubhouse and restaurant usage.
+During the historic test year, there was an average demand of 648 ERCs.
+Demand anticipated at the end of projected test year, September 30, 2001, is 797 ERCs for water and 787 ERCs for wastewater.
+Both include the usage of the office/clubhouse and the restaurant.